-Say YES, to go on a community service exchange to Mozambique
+Say Yes, to go on a community service exchange programme

 Frequently Asked Questions (FAQs)